Country action

 Sectoral initiatives

-In the UK, the aviation industry committed to net zero CO2 emissions by 2050, in line with the UK government targets (Sustainable Aviation, 2019).
+In the UK, the aviation industry committed to net zero CO2 emissions by 2050, in line with the UK Government targets (Sustainable Aviation, 2019).
 The industry, like the UK government, does not see any need for demand measures.

 According to the UK industry’s Decarbonisation Roadmap (Sustainable Aviation, 2019), the UK could accommodate an increase in passenger numbers of 70% in the next three decades, but acknowledges that new technologies, operational improvements, and SAF would not be able to keep up with this increase in demand.
-Rather, the EU ETS, CORSIA, and carbon removal measures would be key in bringing UK aviation emissions to net zero.
+Rather, the EU ETS, CORSIA, and carbon removal measures would be key in bringing British aviation emissions to net zero.

 In February 2022, European countries and aviation industry groups signed the Toulouse Declaration, reaffirming their commitment to net zero carbon from international aviation by 2050 (ACI Europe, 2022).